 What an interesting way to burn off 2,000 calories 😉 … but we would be avoiding any stairs for several days afterwards.

-Climbing Gunung Raya was just one of the activities from our 13 Weeks in Langkawi.
+Climbing Gunung Raya is just one of the activities of our 13 Weeks in Langkawi.

 If you enjoyed Climbing Gunung Raya, check out our 13-week Langkawi itinerary.
 You may also like: